-Samsung is without a doubt the biggest name in the Android world, and so if you are considering purchasing a new phone, logic dictates you may be looking to pick up a phone made by the Korean giant.
-But which are the best Samsung phones for your individual needs?
-While it might be easy to just say “get a Note or the latest Galaxy S”, Samsung’s line-up is actually quite robust with a variety of phones covering prices as low as $150 or as high as $1000.
+Samsung is without a doubt the biggest name in the Android world, and if you are considering purchasing a new phone, logic dictates you may be looking to pick up a phone made by the Korean giant.
+However, while it might be easy to just say “get a Note or the latest Galaxy S,” Samsung’s line-up is actually quite robust with a variety of phones covering prices as low as $85 or as high as $1000.

-Even more confusing, some of Samsung’s mid-range and entry line-ups are so similar in specs and design that picking a phone can be a bit confusing.
+Some of Samsung’s mid-range and entry lineups are so similar in specs and design that picking a phone can be a bit confusing.
 That’s where we come in.
 In this list, we break down some of the best Samsung phones for the high, mid, and even entry-level options.

 Samsung Galaxy S9 and S9 Plus